 The bifolding door low threshold

-Many systems offer this very low or flush threshold only on doors intended for internal use only.
-Also you may find that the weather tests and security tests carried out were on a product with a standard threshold.
-This doesn’t necessarily mean your doors will leak or be easy to break into but it’s worth checking if this factor is important in your buying decision.
+Many systems offer this very low or flush threshold only on doors intended for internal use or in non-exposed locations.
+As a result, you may find weather tests and security tests carried out apply to a product with a standard threshold.
+This doesn’t necessarily mean your doors will leak or be easy to break into, but it is worth checking if this factor is important in your buying decision.

 Guarantees and Service Levels for bifolding doors.